Parbelaez/django_crm/README.md

     return render(request, 'records/records.html', context)
 ```

+*NOTE:* in the views file in this project, the records are rendered in the home page, but this is not the best practice.
+The best practice is to create a new page for the records, and render them there.
+So, differences in the code may be found.

 Then, it is needed to create the records.html file in the templates/records folder.
 This is done by running the following command:

 ```shell